 We also review relevant medical literature to determine the appropriate standard of care when the injury occurred.
-We then retain the best and most appropriate independent medical experts available to review your file and to provide us with an objective assessment of your case.
+We retain the best and most appropriate independent medical experts available to review your file and to provide us with an objective assessment of your case.

-Only then can we tell you whether you have a case.
-Our office pays all of the fees for obtaining your medical records and all of the costs for retaining the medical experts necessary to review your file.
+Please note: Our office pays all of the fees for obtaining your medical records and all of the costs for retaining the medical experts necessary to review your file.
 We never charge a fee for determining whether your case has merit.

 Medical Malpractice Claims We Handle

-At Powers & Santola, LLP., we handle all types of medical malpractice cases, including:
+At Powers & Santola, LLP, we handle all types of medical malpractice cases, including: